Introduction

 Guide Features:

-- Based on the latest official process (2025.10)
+- Based on latest official process (2025.10)

-- Clearly marks optional vs required steps
+- clearly marks optional vs required steps

-Verified as of November 20, 2025.
+Verified up to November 20, 2025.

-Installation Process Overview (Simplified)#
+Installation Overview (Simplified)#

 Required Steps:

-- Download official Gentoo Asahi Live USB image
+- Download Official Gentoo Asahi Live USB Image

-- Configure U-Boot environment via Asahi installer
+- Setup U-Boot environment via Asahi Installer

 - Boot from Live USB